mvdh7/PyCO2SYS-examples/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mvdh7/PyCO2SYS-examples/master?filepath=welcome-to-PyCO2SYS.ipynb) [![nbviewer](https://raw.githubusercontent.com/jupyter/design/bfbff5d7eec8bd8be413deffecff0f4de29fd5cf/logos/Badges/nbviewer_badge.svg)](https://nbviewer.jupyter.org/github/mvdh7/PyCO2SYS-examples/tree/master/completed/welcome-to-PyCO2SYS.ipynb)

-Start here for a basic introduction to using PyCO2SYS to solve the marine carbonate system with single values and arrays of values as inputs.
+Start here for a basic introduction to using PyCO2SYS to solve the marine carbonate system with single values and arrays of values as inputs.  *This one also includes a brief explanation of how to run the code in these notebooks, in case you are not familiar with he format.*

 ### CO2SYSExample1